ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/pod/busybox-pod.md

+---
+description: Discover the fundamentals of Busybox Pods in Kubernetes with our beginner's guide.
+Get started with understanding the purpose and functionality of Busybox Pods.
+---

-# Busybox Pod
+# Introduction to Busybox Pod

 Let's learn about a pod called `busybox` that we will use a lot in this course for various purposes.

-## Introduction to Busybox Docker Image
+## Busybox Docker Image

 - BusyBox image is a `Linux-based` image containing many handy utilities.
 - The BusyBox container image is incredibly `lightweight`.